Your choice of a Harbor Tour OR Whale Watch

 with Go San Diego® Card.

-One Hour San Diego Harbor Cruise by Flagship Cruises & Events
+One Hour San Diego Harbor Tour by Flagship Cruises tickets

 Get the flavor of San Diego's maritime activity with a harbor tour that covers either the North Bay's extensive naval vessels or the South Bay's Coronado Bay Bridge and USS Midway.
 No matter which direction you pick, there's plenty to see.